 - 4.2.2 The Maltings Field site has been assessed in terms of its sustainability and found to be the more sustainable option of two considered.
 Development would be largely contained by new housing in Paddock Close and Maltings Field, by the railway and the boundary hedge along Fox Covert Lane.
 It is well connected by footpaths and within walking distance of the services the village offers and is an appropriately-scaled housing site to meet the housing needs of the local community in the context of Castlethorpe and the settlement hierarchy set out in Plan:MK.
 Given the shortage of smaller houses for starter and downsizer homes within the village it would be expected that two-thirds of the homes would be twobedroom dwellings.
-The site can be accessed from Maltings Field, which serves a small number of other houses in this part of the village, as well as Fox Covert Lane, and should be similarly capable of accommodating car parking without causing problems beyond the site. - 4.2.3 A high-quality scheme is required, given the location of the site within the setting of the Conservation Area to its immediate north and west along Maltings Field.
-The recent housing scheme at Paddock Close is regarded as a successfully designed scheme and this should act as a clear cue for the design of this scheme, which should have the same Edwardian style, including bay windows, sash windows, stone window lintels and recessed front porch to be as close as practically possible to the design in Paddock Close.
+The site can be accessed from Maltings Field, which serves a small number of other houses in this part of the village, as well as Fox Covert Lane, and should be similarly capable of accommodating car parking without causing problems beyond the site. - 4.2.3 A high quality scheme is required, given the location of the site within the setting of the Conservation Area to its immediate north and west along Maltings Field.
+The recent housing scheme at Paddock Close is regarded as a successfully designed scheme and this should act as a clear cue for the design of this scheme.
+It has an Edwardian style reflecting the growth of the railway, including bay windows, sash windows, stone window lintels and recessed front porches.